-The sysadmin needs to get a list of packages for various reasons: reinstalling the system, installing packages on another machine, checking versions and compatibility, or others.
+A sysadmin needs to get a list of packages for various reasons: reinstalling a system, installing packages on another machine, checking versions and compatibility or other reasons.

 dpkg-query -l

-A list will appear in the panel indicating the name, the current current version and a brief description of the purpose.
+A list will appear in the panel with the name, the actual current version and a brief description of the purpose.

 sudo apt list --installed

-It also displays a package listing indicating the current version and architecture.
-There are commands that allow you to display only a list of packages with names, but they are used less often).
+It also outputs a listing of packages with the current version and architecture.
+There are commands that allow you to output only a list of packages with names, but they are used less frequently).

-As a rule, the system administrator needs to transfer the installed list of packages from one server to another, and not to install and/or configure each separately.
+Typically, a system administrator needs to transfer an installed list of packages from one server to another, rather than having to install and/or configure each one individually.

-To create a file with a list of installed packages, use:
+To create a file with a list of installed packages, we use:

 dpkg --get-selections | grep -v deinstall > allpackages.txt

-Name "allpackages.txt " given for example.
-You can use any names: "alllists.txt ", "lists.txt ", "packages.txt "and so on.
+" is for example.
+You can use any name: "alllists.txt

-The file with the list of packages and versions is copied to server No. 2 with your address.
-For example, for 200.200.200.200, the command will look like this:
+The file with the list of packages and versions is copied to server #2 with your address.
+For example, for 200.200.200.200.200 the command would look like this:

 scp allpackages.txt 200.200.200.200:~/

-It remains only to roll the packages from the copied file.
-To do this, use the command:
+The only thing left to do is to roll the packages from the copied file.
+To do this, the command is used:

 $ sudo apt-get install -y $(< allpackages.txt)

-Ready!
-Now you have moved the package list from server #1 to server #2.
+Done!
+Now you have moved the list of packages from server #1 to server #2.